LLNL/pyorick/README.rst

 - get or set slices of large yorick arrays

 Most of the data is exchanged via binary pipes between the two interpreters.
-Yorick runs in a request-response mode.
+Yorick runs in a request-reply mode.
 Python prints anything yorick sends to stdout or stderr except prompts.